Bobby Connor

 Robert James Connor (born 4 August 1960) is a Scottish former footballer, who played as a midfielder.
-During his playing career, Connor made nearly 600 appearances in the Scottish Football League, and earned four caps for the Scottish national side between 1986 and 1990.
+During his playing career, Connor made nearly 600 appearances in the Scottish Football League, and earned four caps for the Scotland national side between 1986 and 1990.
 Connor has also been a football manager, managing Ayr United between 2005 and 2007.

 Career

 Club career

 Born in Kilmarnock, Connor began his professional career with Ayr United in 1977.
 Connor also played in the Scottish Football League with Dundee, Aberdeen, Kilmarnock, Partick Thistle and finally Queen of the South in the era of Jamie McAllister and Tommy Bryce.

 International career

 Connor made his international debut on 29 April 1986, and made a total of four international appearances.

 Coaching career

 Connor has also been a football manager, managing Ayr United between 2005 and 2007.